The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 17 Min Read

 Fiordland National Park is a large national park on the west side of the South Island of New Zealand.
 It is most famous for the iconic landscapes of Milford Sound.
-However, the park is so much more than the Sound and has some beautiful hiking opportunities through the rugged mountains of this part of New Zealand.
+However, the park is so much more than fiords and has some beautiful hiking opportunities through the rugged mountains of this part of New Zealand.
 Below is a 3-day itinerary to best explore the region, with different options to extend your stay or hike more.

 Where to Stay to Best Experience FIordland National Park